JManch/nixos/README.md

 `hosts/<hostname>/default.nix` for system configuration and `homes/<hostname>.nix` for Home Manager configuration.

-Modules are split into categories using directories.
-Each directory contains a `default.nix` file which defines all options for modules in that category.
-The benefits of this are that (1), modules avoid an extra layer of nesting for `config = {}` and (2), `default.nix` serves as a convenient location to view all options in a category.
+Modules are imported using a wrapper `lib/module-system.nix` that aims to reduce boilerplate and enforce a strict structure for options under a custom namespace.

 ## Deployment